AlexShem247/wine-origin-classifier/report/report.md

 The dataset includes five columns: **Country**, **Description**, **Points**, **Price**, and **Variety**:

 - **Country**: The target variable, representing the country of origin of the wine.
 It can be one of four categories: **US**, **Spain**, **France**, or **Italy**.
 - **Description**: A plain-text description of the wine, typically containing 30-40 words.
-This field provides details about the wine's characteristics, flavors, and other sensory attributes.
+This field provides details about the wine's characteristics, flavours, and other sensory attributes.
 - **Points**: An integer value representing the average review score of the wine on a scale of 1-100.
 - **Price**: An integer value indicating the cost of a bottle of wine.
 - **Variety**: A string representing the type of grape used to make the wine.
 This is a categorical feature with several possible values.